 Yes.
 On May 1, 2020, Governor Baker issued an order effective Wednesday, May 6, 2020, requiring individuals to wear masks in public places.
 As a public campus, MCLA is required to comply with this order.
 See more details and guidance from the Massachusetts Department of Public Health here.

 After an in-depth review of the information from the state and NCAA, consultation among the Massachusetts State Collegiate Athletic Conference (MASCAC) Presidents, athletic directors, and athletic trainers and after exhausting all possibilities, including a review of the risks involved, the eight MASCAC Presidents have made the difficult decision to cancel all winter sports competition.
 Similar to the fall sports, the state universities are planning to provide winter sport student athletes with on-campus, in-person practices, conditioning and training opportunities throughout their traditional season to support their physical and mental well-being.
 These practice and training opportunities will not use a year of NCAA Eligibility and will be done in compliance with the campus, state, federal and NCAA COVID guidance and protocols.
+We are hopeful that there will be spring sports competition but no decision has been made yet.
+All athletes will be required to test weekly in accordance with NCAA guidelines.

 The Fitness Center is currently open, operating under the Massachusetts Phase 3 guidelines.